An assortment of different faces

 Intersectionality 101

-Learn more in Feminuity’s Resource Shifting Beyond A Gender-Only Approach: The Case for Intersectionality.
+Learn more in Feminuity’s Resource Shifting Beyond A Gender-Only Approach.

 Accessibility and Ability

-Accessibility: Accessibility refers to designing products, content, processes, activities, programs, and environments so everyone (regardless of ability or background) can access or engage with them equally.
+Accessibility is the practice of designing products, content, processes, activities, programs, and environments that everyone (regardless of ability or background) can access or engage with.
 Accessible design proactively considers the needs of people with disabilities and other salient barriers to participation or use.

-Disabilty: A disability is any condition of the body or mind that makes it more difficult to do certain activities and interact with a world largely built for specific types of bodies and abilities.
-According to the World Health Organization (WHO), over 1 billion people (or around 15% of the global population) have a disability.
+A disability is any condition of the body or mind that makes it more challenging to do certain activities and participate in spaces designed for non-disabled people.
+The 2022 Canadian Survey on Disability indicated that 27% of Canadians have 1 or more disabilities that impact their daily activities.
+The study showed that 62% of people between 25 and 64 years of age with disabilities are employed, compared to 78% of people without disabilities.
+This is a considerable difference for organizations to consider in their hiring processes.
+According to the World Health Organization (WHO), over 1 billion people (or approximately 15% of the global population) have a disability.

 The Social Model of Disability

 What many non-disabled people may not understand is that disability is interactive.
 People become disabled when we co-create environments without them in mind.
 A wheelchair user is not disabled if an office or venue is built to accommodate their assistive mobility device.
-A person with sensory sensitivities is not disabled if they are given private space or noise-cancelling headphones.
-People who struggle with their mental health are not disabled when they do not have to deal with discriminatory stigma and have adequate access to mental health supports, workplace leaves, and medications (if needed).
-Disability is not just located within an individual; it’s an outcome of social decisions.
-This is the social model of disability.
+A person with sensory sensitivities is not disabled if given private space or noise-cancelling headphones.
+People who struggle with their mental health are not disabled when they have adequate access to mental health support, workplace leaves, and medications (if needed).
+In the social model of disability, disability is the outcome of social decisions and designs.

 Accommodations

 Accommodations are adjustments or modifications that enable people with accessibility needs to participate fully at work and meet their full potential.
-Accommodations are mandated by law and are required for all types of disabilities.
-Every workplace should have a transparent and straightforward process to request accommodations from the beginning of the application journey.
-Most accommodations cost nothing, and there are usually tax incentives to offset the costs if there are any.
+Accommodations are required by law for all types of disabilities.
+It’s leading practice that workplaces have a transparent and straightforward process to request accommodations from the beginning of the application journey.
+Most accommodations cost nothing, and there are usually tax incentives to offset any costs.

 The Curb-Cut Effect and Making Accessibility The Norm

-It’s important to note that accessibility benefits everyone.
-The curb-cut effect illustrates this.
-When curb-cuts were introduced to better enable people who use assistive mobility devices to navigate public space, it also benefited caregivers with strollers, grocery shoppers with carts, movers, tourists with luggage, people who bike or skateboard, and people with temporary injuries.
+It’s important to note that accessibility benefits everyone, illustrated by the curb-cut effect.
+When curb cuts were introduced to better enable people who use assistive mobility devices to navigate public spaces, it also benefited caregivers with strollers, grocery shoppers with carts, movers, tourists with luggage, people who bike or skateboard, and people with temporary injuries.

-All workplaces should strive to make accessible design their norm and not just a reactive measure.
-Accessibility should be embedded in curriculums, communications, Word Documents/Portable Document Formats (PDFs), built environments, meetings, events, web presence, and more.
+It’s leading practice to make accessible design a norm and not just a reactive measure.
+This can be done by embedding accessibility in curriculums, communications, Word Documents/Portable Document Formats (PDFs), built environments, meetings, events, web presence, and more.

 We recommend organizations explore how they compare against others through the Disability Equality Index.